15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 Rear delts, or rear deltoids, are a muscle group located in the shoulder area.

-While they are technically part of the shoulder, they are often trained in conjunction with back exercises due to their proximity to the upper back muscles.
+While they are technically part of the shoulder, they are often trained with back exercises due to their proximity to the upper back muscles.

 It is important to allow for adequate rest and recovery between workouts.